Who We Are And What We Do

 - Shoes or water socks shall be worn at all times.
 Exceptions may only occur while on a boat.

-- Riding bicycles, skates, skateboards, or roller blades is not permitted on club property.
+- Riding skateboards, bikes, roller blades, and skates is not permitted on club property.

 - Fishing is not permitted from the docks at any time.

 - No one shall board private boats without prior permission.

 - Make a mess, clean a mess!